 - The two new turbines will be cleaner and more efficient.
-Their state-of-the-art emissions controls include catalysts that will reduce the plant's NOx (nitrogen oxides) emissions by 90% compared to the current system.
+Their state-of-the-art emissions controls include catalysts that will reduce the plant's NOx (nitrogen oxides) emissions by 90%.

 - MIT’s new gas supply agreement with Eversource will enable the plant to run entirely on natural gas by 2020, eliminating the use of fuel oil except for emergencies and testing.
 This will further reduce emissions.

 - When upgraded, the plant’s boilers will all be compatible with cleaner #2 fuel, eliminating the use of #6 oil on campus by 2019.
 On the rare occasions when fuel oil is required for testing or during an emergency, only #2 fuel will be used.

 - MIT's power system also has new cooling towers with high-efficiency drift eliminators that help reduce particulate emissions and conserve water.

 Greenhouse gas reductions

-- The upgraded plant supports MIT’s goal of reducing campus greenhouse gas emissions at least 32% by 2030.
+- The upgraded plant supports MIT’s goal of reducing campus greenhouse gas (GHG) emissions at least 32% by 2030.

 - This reduction is above and beyond the GHG emissions benefits that stem from MIT's original shift to cogeneration in 1995.
 Since the cogeneration plant first came on line, MIT has achieved annual reductions in GHG emissions of 15%-20% compared to conventional boilers and utility power.

-- During the 20 years since then, the Institute has avoided an average of 68,000 metric tons of carbon dioxide emissions each year, according to the EPA.
+- During its first 20 years of cogeneration, the Institute avoided an average of 68,000 metric tons of carbon dioxide emissions each year, according to the EPA.